The Republican (Springfield, Massachusetts)

-The Republican is a newspaper based in Springfield, Massachusetts covering news in the Greater Springfield area, as well as national news and pieces from Boston, Worcester and northern Connecticut.
+The Republican is a newspaper based in Springfield, Massachusetts, covering news in the Greater Springfield area, as well as national news and pieces from Boston, Worcester and northern Connecticut.
 It is owned by Newhouse Newspapers, a division of Advance Publications.
-During the 19th century the paper, once the largest circulating daily in New England, played a key role in the United States Republican Party's founding, Charles Dow's career, and the invention of the honorific "Ms." Despite the decline of printed media, The Republican was the 69th largest newspaper in 2017 with a circulation of 76,353.
+Throughout much of the 19th century, the paper was the largest circulating daily in New England and the most widely-read across the U.S., and played a key role in the United States Republican Party's founding.
+Abraham Lincoln was an avid reader.
+The newspaper became the first American periodical to publish a poem authored by an African American writer.

+By 2025, The Republican's daily circulation had plummeted to 8,593, according to an audit published in the newspaper on September 24, 2025.
 Content from The Republican is published online to MassLive, a separate Advance Publications company.
-MassLive had a record 6 million unique monthly visitors in June 2019.
+MassLive had between 4.5 million and 8.4 million unique monthly visitors in 2025.

 Beginning

-Established by Samuel Bowles II in 1824 as a rural weekly, it was converted into a daily in 1844.
-From the beginning it had a focus on local news.
-As rapidly as possible its news-gathering was extended until within a few years its columns contained departments of items from every town and hamlet along the Connecticut Valley, as well as from Springfield.
-It achieved national renown in the 19th century under the tenure of Samuel Bowles III, a legacy that was passed to his son, Samuel Bowles IV.
+Established by Samuel Bowles II in 1824 as a rural weekly, the newspaper was converted into a daily in 1844.
+From the beginning, it focused on local news.
+As rapidly as possible, its news-gathering operation was extended until, and within a few years its columns contained items from every town and hamlet along the Connecticut Valley, as well as from Springfield.
+It achieved national renown in the 19th century under the tenure of Samuel Bowles III, a legacy that was passed to his son, Samuel Bowles IV, and grandson, Sherman Bowles.